ludwiggj/scala-finance-gadget/README.md

 ## Reports ##

-This makes use of slick to retrieve data from the MySql database.
-The data is initially retrieved as row case classes, which are generated automatically by slick.
-The data is then converted into "higher value" domain representations, such as **HoldingSummary** (the current value of shares held in a single fund by a user, including gain/loss information) and **Portfolio** (all of the fund holdings for a user on a particular date, including gain/loss information across the whole portfolio).
+The reports component retrieves investment data via the database facade.
+The data is initially returned as row case classes (which have been generated automatically by Slick).
+The data is then converted into "higher value" domain representations, such as **HoldingSummary** (the current value of shares held in a single fund by a user, including gain/loss information) and **Portfolio** (all of the funds held by a user on a particular date, including gain/loss information across the whole portfolio).

 There are a number of report executables which retrieve and display this information.
 For example, **ShowPortfoliosFromTransactions** displays the value of each user's portfolio on each **investment date** (the regular monthly date on which the investor's money is used to buy new shares in one or more funds).
-This shows how each user's portfolio has built up over time.
+This report shows how each user's portfolio has built up over time.

 ## Scala tests ##